The person you will be closest to - at least in terms of proximity! -

 your roommate and talk about issues that are important to you.
 Is it

-okay to use your CD player when you are not there?
+okay to use your gaming device when you are not there?
 Can you use space in

 your roommate's refrigerator?
 Your Community Adviser (CA) is also available to help in